What We Carry: Distinguishing Protection from Habit

 Photo by Chewool Kim / Unsplash

-When your nervous system is chronically activated, everything feels essential to survival.
+When your nervous system is chronically activated, everything feels essential.
 You can't tell the difference between useful vigilance and exhausting hypervigilance.
 You carry it all because dropping anything feels dangerous.

 *Peer reflection, not therapy or medical advice.
 Your healing journey is uniquely yours.*